 According to ONS figures for June 2019, average house prices in Watford stood at £346,666, which is well above the English average of £246,728.
 According to figures published by Totally Money, prices in the central WD17 postcode were higher still, at around £395,000.
 However, when compared against averages for the whole of the South East, Watford's prices look relatively affordable.
 Zoopla's Zed Index puts average values in the South East at £405,679, while data recently published by Foxtons estimates a much higher average of £461,907.

-Rental returns in Watford are also relatively good.
+Rental returns for Watford property investment are also relatively good.
 Totally Money estimates that average rentals are worth £1149pcm in central Watford, and £1250 in the nearby WD19 postcode.
 By contrast, HomeLet estimates that the average for the SE as a whole is only £1,045pcm.

 For investors who are considering properties in the South East, these figures suggest that Watford must be a contender.
 This is not so much because they show the town's property market to be faring radically better than the region as a whole - its current yields of around 4% are about average for the South East - but more because of what is happening in Watford, and what that implies for the future.